-- 1. Is the proposed use (or uses) physically possible on the site?
+1) Is the proposed use (or uses) physically possible on the site?
 Yes.
-Given the size, good configuration, and topographical features of the whole of Larger Parcel-A, which contains 12.50-net acres, and its accessible frontage along the Southern side of State Route 256, aka Baltimore-Somerset Road and the eastern side of State Route 37, aka Lancaster-Newark Road, the proximity of municipal water and sanitary sewer service, as well as other utilities, I determined on an "as if vacant" basis most all Conditional Uses are physically possible. - 2.
-Is the proposed use (or uses) legally permissible or reasonably probable?
+Given the size, good configuration, and topographical features of the whole of Larger Parcel "A," which contains 67.34-net acres, and its accessible frontage along the Southern side of State Route 256, aka Baltimore-Somerset Road, the proximity of municipal water and sanitary sewer service, as well as other utilities, I determined on an "as if vacant" basis most all Permitted Uses are physically possible.

+2) Is the proposed use (or uses) legally permissible or reasonably probable?
 Yes.
-This is because my research indicates there are no sufficiently burdensome public or private restrictions (such as various forms of easements, historic preservation districts, wildlife restrictions, excessive environmental regulations) that could prevent or inhibit the full development of Larger Parcel-A. Furthermore, the whole of the subject is in a RR Rural Residential District that allows for Institutional and Commercial Conditional Uses (please refer to the Addenda to view the Conditional Uses in Walnut Township's zoning code.)
-Additionally, because the surrounding parcels at this intersection are zoned B-3, I conclude a zoning change to B-3, which would allow for many commercial uses and full development of Larger Parcel-A, is physically possible, and reasonably probable. - 3.
-Is the proposed use (or uses) financially feasible and maximally productive?
+This is because my research indicates there are no sufficiently burdensome public or private restrictions (such as various forms of easements, historic preservation districts, wildlife restrictions, excessive environmental regulations) that could prevent or inhibit the full development of Larger Parcel "A." Furthermore, the whole of the subject is in a (B-3) District, which is an Intensive and Motorist Services Business District that allows for a broad range of Office, Institutional, and Commercial Uses.
+Thus, I concluded on an "as if vacant" basis full development of Larger Parcel "A" is physically possible and legally permissible.

+3) Is the proposed use (or uses) financially feasible and maximally productive?
 Yes.
 This is because demand and price levels for most for sale and sold property types within the subject neighborhood appear in balance.
 For that reason, I concluded current price levels would support the full development of the subject site.
-Finally, I concluded the highest and best use of the subject site "as vacant" and available for development, is for a mix of various types of Institutional and Commercial Conditional Uses and that those uses would have value commensurate with their total cost of development, thus, financially feasible and maximally productive.
+Finally, I concluded the highest and best use of the subject site "as vacant" and available for development, is for a mix of various types of Permitted Commercial Uses and that those uses would have value commensurate with their total cost of development; thus, financially feasible and maximally productive.

-"AS IMPROVED" HIGHEST-AND-BEST-USE CONCLUSION
+AS IMPROVED" HIGHEST-AND-BEST-USE CONCLUSION